-Raymond Pfeifer died Sunday after an eight-year fight with the disease, the department said.
+The Fire Department of New York said Raymond Pfeifer died Sunday morning after an 8-year fight with the disease.
 He was 59.

-Pfeifer was among those who lobbied fiercely for the renewal of the Zadroga Act, which provides health benefits to first responders who fell ill after the attacks in 2001.
-He and others, including comedian Jon Stewart, went to Congress to challenge lawmakers to extend health monitoring and treatment for Sept.
-11 first responders in 2015.
-Congress ultimately did reauthorize the program.
+Pfeifer was among those who lobbied fiercely for the renewal of the Zadroga Act, which provides health benefits to first responders who fell ill after the Sept.
+11 attacks.
+Another fervent supporter of the renewal was comedian Jon Stewart.